PlayingLegal's Recommended US Casinos

 One of the main benefits of playing on a US casino online is the ability to deposit online instead of having to carry cash and deposit via the brick-and-mortar casino cage.
 It's not as if everybody lives around the corner for a casino, right?

 Hence, depositing at a licensed and regulated online casino — via the likes of PayPal or Neteller — is often safer than carrying cash around.
-But what banking methods are acceptable at online casinos?
+But what banking methods are accepted at online casinos?
 Check out the list below.

 - ACH Bank Transfer